-Your doctor might do a throat swab to confirm your child has scarlet fever.
+Your doctor might do a throat swab to confirm that your child has scarlet fever.

 Treatment for scarlet fever

-With treatment, your child will usually get better within 48 hours.
+With treatment, your child will usually start to get better within 48 hours.

 Your GP might want to check your child’s kidneys and heart after the infection has gone to make sure there have been no complications.